-The use of ACT and/or SAT scores may be acceptable for course placement purposes and could exempt you from taking part or all of the COMPASS test sections.
+The use of ACT and/or SAT scores may be acceptable for course placement purposes and could exempt you from taking ALEKS and/or Write Class placement exams.

 CSI provides students several opportunities to receive undergraduate credit on the basis of satisfactory standardized testing performance or challenging courses in one or more of the areas listed at the Alternative Credit website.
 In some instances, alternative credit may be used for course placement purposes.

 Transfer College and University Credits

 Successful completion of transfer courses indicated on official transcripts from regionally accredited colleges and universities may be used for placement purposes.
 Be sure to send all official transcipts to the Office of the Registrar for transfer equivalency consideration.
 The following transfer guides are provided by colleges and universities as a reference.

 CSI offers an affordable education that can be worked into all types of budgets.
 Learning how to manage your expenses will help stretch your dollar while attending college.
-The following links provide vital financial literacy information and planning tips.
+The following link provides vital financial literacy information and planning tips.

 General Education (GE)

 Each associate and technical degree will require general knowledge area completion, also known as "General Education".
 The goals may include Communication, English, Humanities, Mathematics, Science, and Social Science.
 Be sure to check your intended program's curriculum requirements for GE specifics.

-The Advising Center has developed user-friendly program checklists, which reflect the most current CSI catalog content.
-Each checklist contains your major advisor's contact information, degree requirements, and relevant pre(co)-requisites.
+The Advising Center has developed user-friendly degree completion plans/checklists, which reflect the most current CSI catalog content.
+Each completion plan/checklist contains your focused area advisor and major advisor's contact information, degree requirements, and relevant pre(co)-requisites.